 Have a calculator and a pad for calculations ready for each class period.
 The lecture will be always interspersed with your active participation.

 For tests it is assumed that everybody has the specified calculator, pencil No. 2 (for computer grading forms), a pen for essay answers (only answers written in permanent ink can be reconsidered if you suspect an error in grading of an essay question or expect reconsideration for partial credit), and adequate knowledge to answer correctly the questions.

-Note that replacing the score of the worst test by the quiz score is your insurance against missing a test.
-There will be no make-up for a test or a quiz for any reason.
+EXAMS AND GRADING: Hour tests (4) worth each 100 points.
+The worst test will be dropped.
+Note that the rule of dropping the score of the worst test is your insurance against missing a test.
+Missed test = 0 = worst score is dropped.
+Only one test will be dropped.
+There will be no make-up for tests for any reason.

 Note on mathematical background: